microsoft/live-share/docs/use/codebug-visual-studio.md

 ## Change when Visual Studio joins debugging sessions

-Guests are automatically attached to debugging sessions when they're shared by the host by default.
+Guests are automatically attached to debugging sessions when the host shares them by default.
 However, in some cases you might find this behavior disruptive.
 Fortunately, you can change it as follows:

 1. Go to **Tools > Options > Live Share**
 2. Change the **Debug session join behavior** to one of the following: